*This post contains affiliate links.

 BEAKER turns your device into a virtual lab to experiment with 150+ chemicals.
 Your device IS the beaker.
 You can hold it, shake it, heat it up, cap it, add in chemicals, pour out, or pour between BEAKERs via AirMix.
 This app is creatively beautiful and fun all while being 100% educational.

 Recommended Ages: 7 & up

 Learn everything you’ve ever wanted to know about the stars with this amazing app.
 Simply point your device at the sky and Sky View will identify the stars, planets, satellites, and constellations above you.
-Using your device’s camera, this wonderful app spots and identifies celestial options in the sky – day or night!
+Using your device’s camera, this wonderful app spots and identifies celestial objects in the sky – day or night!
 This amazing science app includes a ton of wonderful educational features, including:

 - Simple: Point your device at the sky to instantly identify constellations, planets, and satellites above you at that moment.

 - Night Mode: Use night vision to easily identify more celestial objects in the night sky at your location.

 - Augmented Reality: Travel through the galaxy using your device’s camera to identify and learn about a variety of celestial objects.

 - Sky Paths: Follow an object’s track in the sky to see its location on any date and time.